mutewinter/tapas-with-ember/README.md

 ## Vim Users

-A [`projections.json`](/config/projections.json) file is specified for [Rails.vim][] support.
+A [`projections.json`](/config/projections.json) file is specified for [Ember.vim][] support.
 You can navigate to files via these commands:

 ```
 :Rapp               → app/config/app.coffee